 Above the beach area is the designated parking place and parking in the boatyard is prohibited except for off-loading.
 Members may obtain a parking permit from the membership secretary.
 This must be renewed each year and displayed clearly when parked at the Club.
 Overnight stays in vehicles or on boats in the yard are not permitted.

-The Clubhouse, offering a stunning view across Lyme Bay framed by the cliffs of Beer Head, is open to members 24 hours a day.
-Access is controlled by an electronic fob programmed to each individual member's needs.
+The Clubhouse offers a stunning view across Lyme Bay framed by the cliffs of Beer Head.
+It is open to members 24 hours a day with access controlled by an electronic fob programmed to each individual member's needs.
 The door is electrically operated and will stop if any obstruction is present.
 In addition to showers/toilets and changing facilities, there is a large function room, a kitchen and a well-stocked Bar.
 The Bar is open every Friday evening and Sunday lunchtime throughout the year.
 It is also open for the programmed social functions.
 During the season, it is usually open on Saturday evenings and sometimes opens on other days for post-race drinks or simply to allow members to enjoy the evening sunshine with a beer on the decking overlooking the bay.
 Sea state, wind direction and forecasts are displayed on a screen in the Club House, together with another screen showing a webcam view of the river entrance, which can help in assessing the position of the bar and the state of the channel.
 See Clubhouse & Social for more details.

 The Club owns a number of dinghies, which are available for use during organised sailing sessions.
 These allow members of all ages who are new to dinghy sailing to gain some basic skills, before considering buying their own boat.